rbtnn/vim-pkgsync/README.md

 }
 ```

 3. Execute `:PkgSync` in your Vim/Neovim.
-And then will install and update plugins.
+And then will install and update plugins at the `packpath` in `~/pkgsync.json`.